jumploops/magic-example/README.md

 Were George Washington and Thomas Jefferson born in the same state? true
 ```

-Note: Uncomment the lines related to `fetchTwoRandomPresidents` function in the `president.ts` file to try fetching two random presidents using the AI-powered function.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.